actions-marketplace-validations/eoussama_vue-pages-action/README.md

 # Build Vue and deploy it to Github Pages 🚀
 This Action will Build your Vue Project and deploy it to Github Pages.
+Supports `npm`, `yarn`, and `pnpm`.

 ## Getting Started 🎉